bahari/USDX-EX-RADIO/README.md

-# USDX-EX-SDR RADIO
+# uSDX-EX-SDR RADIO

 This project are in attempt to integrate USDX HF transceiver version from WB2CBA with the following features:

 01 - Automatic 6 bands LPF and RF PA LPF selection.

-02 - RF power amplifier (RFPA) controlling process, since it is crucial for the proper transition sequence.
+02 - RF power amplifier (RFPA) controlling process, since it is crucial for the proper RF transition sequence.

 03 - SWR measurements, with a simplified LED indicator - 1->1.5 (BEST), 1.5->1.9 (BETTER), 1.9->3 (GOOD), >3 (POOR).

 04 - 30W SSB RF linear power amplifier.

-04 - RF spectrum display experimentation.
+05 - RF spectrum display experimentation.

 Below are the first prototype image: